► Hybrid Lexus hatch no longer on sale

 Best hybrid cars

 It’s a better cruiser than it once was but we’d still rather a diesel for long-distance motorway work.

 Sadly, comfort levels are none too impressive.
 The CT’s stiff springs and 1,400kg+ weight mean you feel every bump in the road, even though the standard 17-inch wheels are small by modern standards.

-Inside it’s a mixed bag, too.
-First, the good – this is a Lexus, and as such every control, switch and surface feels rock-solid and built to last.
-The materials are of superb quality, and leather, chrome and soft-touch plastics abound.
+It’s a bit of mixed bag.
+First, the good – this is a Lexus, which means every control, switch and surface feels rock-solid and built to last.
+The materials are of superb quality with leather, chrome and soft-touch plastics abound.

 The seats are also wonderful – another typical Lexus highlight – and audiophiles will love the impressive Mark Levinson sound system on top-spec models.

 The build is beyond reproach, then, but what about the CT Hybrid’s other qualities?
 Unfortunately there’s a rather pervading sense of the CT 200h trying to be too clever for its own good.
 The dials and climate control interface are pleasingly designed and intuitive, but lower down the immaturely finished console, it’s not so clever.
 The pop-up seat-heater knobs are fiddly, as are the twin knobs for controlling the audio system.

-Worse, Lexus has chosen to use a heavily sprung, cool metal knob for the driving mode selector – though how many fleet market drivers are going to be switching out of Eco into Normal or Sport regularly?
+Worse still, Lexus has chosen to use a heavily sprung, cool metal knob for the driving mode selector – though how many fleet market drivers are going to be switching out of Eco into Normal or Sport regularly?
 The worst feature has to be the infotainment controller, though.
-It’s the same floating mouse-style control that’s thankfully been ditched from the rest of the Lexus range – it’s damn near impossible to use on the move and makes controlling the otherwise fully-featured infotainment system a battle.
+It’s the same floating mouse-style control that’s thankfully now been ditched from the rest of the Lexus range – it’s damn near impossible to use on the move and makes controlling the otherwise fully-featured infotainment system a battle.

 As for space, it’s limited.
-The back seat’s tight, the middle perch virtually unusable and the boot is incredibly shallow.
+The back seat’s tight, the middle perch is virtually unusable and the boot is incredibly shallow.